How to Ensure Compliance with Singapore's Business Licence Regulations

 For example, a food shop licence requires that the premises pass the Singapore Food Agency (SFA) inspection before issuing licences.
 It ensures that the business meets specific hygiene standards and the food served is safe for consumption.

 Haven’t decided on your business direction?
-Lanturn’s
+Lanturn’s ebook on starting a business can help you with that.

 Certain professions require specific licences for companies that provide professional services before they can operate.
 These professions include: